Ethical fashion brands target mass market

 The collapse of an eight-storey garment factory in Bangladesh last April that killed more than 1,100 people drew global attention to the perilous conditions endured by many workers in Asia’s garment industry, which supplies big Western retailers.

-Since then, labor unrest over working conditions has plagued the sector in Bangladesh and Cambodia.
+Since then, labour unrest over working conditions has plagued the sector in Bangladesh and Cambodia.

 The fashion industry has also been the target of vocal campaigns from environmental groups like Greenpeace.
 They have piled pressure on global brands to stop using chemicals which they say can pollute rivers near factories and threaten the health of workers and consumers.

-Awareness of these issues has helped ethical fashion start to shake off its reputation as a niche sector, said Olaf Schmidt, organizer of the Ethical Fashion Show in Berlin.
+Awareness of these issues has helped ethical fashion start to shake off its reputation as a niche sector, said Olaf Schmidt, organiser of the Ethical Fashion Show in Berlin.

 The growing consumer interest is underlined by the number of brands showcasing their wares at the trade fair this year - 116, up from 36 when the show launched two years ago and 85 last year, he said.